 - a) Students in possession of a BA degree or equivalent qualification with History as major or who have obtained at least 120 credits in the subject, can be considered for admission to this degree.
-In particular circumstances, the Senate may allow a student who is in possession of a first degree but who does not adhere all of the requirements to register for the curriculum, taking into account previous learning. - The curriculum consists of two fixed modules (56 credits in total) and three choice modules (72 credits in total). - c) At least three of the choice modules are presented annually or biannually at the Vaal Triangle campus.
-Other modules can be enrolled for at the Potchefstroom campus if the student is able to attend classes there. - d) The selection is made by the student in consultation with the relevant subject chairperson.
+In particular circumstances, the Senate may allow a student who is in possession of a first degree but who does not adhere all of the requirements to register for the curriculum, taking into account previous learning. - b) The curriculum consists of two fixed modules (56 credits in total) and three choice modules (72 credits in total)c) At least three of the choice modules are presented annually or biannually by the Subject Group History at the Vaal Triangle campus, but in alignment with the other NWU-campus History subject groups. d) The selection is made by the student in consultation with the relevant subject chairperson.